cbdm/LOCoCAT/README.md

 ### Preparing the data

-We use 3 datasets for the experiments:
+We have 5 datasets for the experiments:

 1. SynCAN (https://github.com/etas/SynCAN)
 2. Car-Hacking (https://ocslab.hksecurity.net/Datasets/car-hacking-dataset)